since1968/stat-blocks/homebrewery/src/stiletto.markdown

 #### Pitiless Grappler
 Starting at 9th level, your understanding of locks and pressure points make you a grappler without parallel.
 Add your Intelligence modifier to grapple checks.

-Your stiletto weapon attacks against a creature you have grappled score a critical hit on a roll of 18-20.
+Your stiletto weapon attacks against a creature you have grappled score a critical hit on a roll of 18-20 if you are within 5' of the creature.

 #### Bloodbath
 Starting at 13th level, you become a master of slicing a foe’s artery to inflict a gushing wound.
 When you score a critical hit against a creature, it must make a Constitution saving throw.
 On a failed save, the creature begins to bleed uncontrollably and falls prone.
 The creature has disadvantage on Constitution checks and saving throws.
 In addition, whenever the creature takes damage it is stunned until the end of its next turn.
 The creature may take an action to stop the bleeding with a successful Wisdom (Medicine) check on its turn, or by casting _cure wounds_.
 You must be wielding a stiletto weapon to use this feature.